some9000/StitchIT/README.md

 ## What it does

 StitchIT takes dual-fisheye source images from 360° cameras and produces stitched equirectangular panoramas, entirely in the browser.
 No server, no upload, no install.
+You can also load already stitched images to (HDR) merge them and/or adjust the appearance.

 ## Features